Haor: Flora

 The Haor Basin is the only region in Bangladesh where remnant patches of freshwater swamps and reed lands still exists.
 Once extensive forests of Hijal in the area used to provide an important source of firewood, but these forests are now almost completely destroyed.
 In recent times, various herbs and aquatic plants are being collected for use as fuel.
 On top of that, aquatic plants are also being collected for use as fertilizers.
 Only a few patches remain of the swamp forests that once dominated the area, featuring flood tolerant trees like Hijal (Barringtonia acutangula) and Koroch (Pongamia pinnata).

 Joseph Dalton Hooker (1817–1911) did the original survey of local flora sometime in 1850, recorded in his Himalayan Journals (published by the Calcutta Trigonometrical Survey Office and The Minerva Library of Famous Books; Ward, Lock, Bowden & Co., 1891).
 The findings of his travels along the Surma and visiting the wetlands of Sylhet are reflected in his Flora of British India.
 Three habitat types in the Sylhet region were identified on the basis of botanical records of Kanjilal (U.N.
 Kanjilal, P.C.
 Kanjilal & A. Das; Flora of Assam; 1934): Upland vegetation, Emergent vegetation, and Aquatic vegetation.

-The hijal or hual, korij or koroch, bhui dumur (Ficus heterophylla), nol (Arundo donax), khagra (Pharagmites karka), ban golap (Rosa involucratia) and barun (Crataeva nurvala) are the main plant species found in the swamp forests.
+The hijal or hual, korij or koroch, bhui dumur (Ficus heterophylla), nol (Arundo donax), khagra (Phragmites karka), ban golap (Rosa involucratia) and barun (Crataeva nurvala) are the main plant species found in the swamp forests.
 All of them are flood-tolerant species and can survive in the submerged condition for extended periods of time.
 However, among these, hijal, tamal and koroj trees are of the greatest value to the people and the environment.
-Other plant species available in the wetlands include madar (Erythrina variegata), gab (Diospyros peregrina), makna (Euryale ferox), singara (Trapa bispinosa), jaldumur (a kind of Ficus), chitki (Phyllanthus reticulatus), thankuni (Centella asiatica), kalmi (Ipomoea aquatica), helencha (Enhydra flactuans), hogla (Typha elephantina), duckweed, water hyacinth, lotus and water lily.
+Other plant species available in the wetlands include madar (Erythrina variegata), gab (Diospyros peregrina), makna (Euryale ferox), singara (Trapa bispinosa), jaldumur (a kind of Ficus), chitki (Phyllanthus reticulatus), thankuni (Centella asiatica), kalmi (Ipomoea aquatica), helencha (Enhydra fluctuans), hogla (Typha elephantina), duckweed, water hyacinth, lotus and water lily.